Paid media

 The problem

-This lane is contractor PPC and paid social: the campaigns, audiences, negatives, and budgets that put your offer in front of homeowners already in-market.
-It fixes waste from porous geography, weak message match to landing pages, map or profile promises that disagree with ZIP buys, promos your crews cannot honor, and dashboards that stop at clicks.
+This lane covers contractor PPC and paid social: campaigns, audiences, negatives, and budgets aimed at homeowners already in-market.
+It cuts waste from loose geography, weak landing-page match, promos your crews cannot honor, and dashboards that stop at clicks.

 How it shows up

-You need it when the trade website can carry the promise but inquiry volume is thin or uneven, or spend is live and nobody can explain which ZIPs, job types, or ads produced calls worth staffing.
-Disciplined paid media improves lead quality before it overloads dispatch, and surfaces weak office follow-up because the feed becomes steady enough to see the gap.
+You need it when the site can carry the promise but inquiry volume is thin or uneven.
+Good paid media should show which ZIPs, job types, and ads produced calls worth staffing.

 Ideal buyer